-Bonnie Kranzer Boland received her BA and MS from Florida State University; and her PhD in Geography from Southern Illinois University at Carbondale, where she specialized in water resources management, water conservation, and environmental psychology.
+Bonnie Kranzer Boland received her BA and MS from Florida State University; and her PhD from Southern Illinois University at Carbondale, in geography, specializing in water resources management, water conservation, and environmental psychology.
 She currently is a water resources consultant in Baltimore.
-From 1987 – 2003 Kranzer was employed by the South Florida Water Management District (SFWMD).
-In addition to her roles as a lead planner, policy coordinator, and program evaluation director, her most distinguished assignment was serving as the executive director of the Governor's Commission for a Sustainable South Florida from 1994 – 2001, the state advisory body to the Everglades restoration initiative.
-Kranzer also created and developed the socio-economic and environmental justice program for the Everglades restoration program.
-Prior to her work at the SFWMD, Kranzer worked as a water supply planner for the Northwest Florida Water Management District, and as a senior governmental analyst in the Florida governor's office.
-Her water resources career was preceded by a decade of archaeological work, culminating in her Master's thesis on her research in the American Southwest.
-Kranzer is certified as a planner by the American Institute of Certified Planners (AICP) and served as adjunct professor for the Department of Urban and Regional Planning at Florida Atlantic University in Ft.
+From 1987 to 2003, Kranzer was employed by the South Florida Water Management District (SFWMD).
+In addition to her roles as a lead planner, policy coordinator, and program evaluation director, her most distinguished assignment was serving as the executive director of the Governor’s Commission for a Sustainable South Florida (1994 to 2001) which is the state advisory body for the Everglades restoration initiative.
+Kranzer also created and developed the socioeconomic and environmental justice program for the Everglades restoration program.
+Prior to her work at the SFWMD, Kranzer worked as a water supply planner for the Northwest Florida Water Management District, and as a senior governmental analyst in the Florida governor’s office.
+Her water resources career was preceded by a decade of archaeological work, culminating in her master’s thesis on the American Southwest.
+Kranzer is certified as a planner by the American Institute of Certified Planners (AICP), and served as adjunct professor for the Department of Urban and Regional Planning at Florida Atlantic University in Ft.
 Lauderdale, Florida.

 - B.A.
 Archaeology, Florida State University